-- Pour ⅓ of the rice in a vessel.
+- Pour ⅓ of the rice into a vessel.

-- Top it with half of the cooked Crab, gravy and fried onion followed by little Garam masala powder.
+- Top it with half of the cooked Crab, gravy, and fried onion followed by a little Garam masala powder.

 - Top it with ⅓ rice followed by Crab, gravy, fried onion, and Garam masala powder.

-- Cover the crab with rest of the rice.
+- Cover the crab with the rest of the rice.